meetsmore/nittei/examples/booking.md

 ## Booking

-`Nettu scheduler` provides a `Service` type that makes it really easy to build a booking application.
+`Nittei` provides a `Service` type that makes it really easy to build a booking application.
 The `Service` type represents a bookable service that your app provides.

 It works by adding `User`s to the `Service` that are going to be bookable.
 Each `User` on the `Service` can have a bunch of different settings for when they can be booked (availability schedule, the closest booking time, buffers etc.).